helium/modular-governance/packages/docsite/src/pages/docs/overview.md

 ### Proposals

+A raw proposal can be created by anyone.
+However, a proposal under an organization must be approved by the organization's `authority`.
+This `authority` allows for custom validation logic around proposal creation, like gating proposal creation to a minimum amount of governance tokens.

-Proposals are created by the organization or by any account holding a governance token.
-Proposals can be created with a proposal config or without a proposal config.
+Organization proposals can be created with a proposal config or without a proposal config.
 If a proposal config is provided it will override the default proposal config of the organization.
 If no proposal config is provided the default proposal config of the organization will be used.

+This is intended to allow certain votes to have different parameters, like faster ending time, or a different subset of tokens/nfts.

 ### Vote Controller